 A successful Generative Experience Optimization strategy involves auditing your photo gallery to ensure every key amenity is visually represented.
 When the text on your site matches the tags in your code and the content of your photos, you create a “triangulation of truth.”
 This makes the AI much more likely to place you in the coveted top three spots of the Map Pack.

-1. How does Generative Experience Optimization differ from standard Local SEO?
 Standard Local SEO focuses on your address, phone number, and basic keywords.
-Generative Experience Optimization focuses on how AI interprets the quality and relevance of your content.
-It places a higher emphasis on structured data, the sentiment of your reviews, and the visual data within your photos to ensure an AI can confidently “summarize” your hotel for a user.
+Generative Experience Optimization focuses on how AI interprets the quality and relevance of your content, placing higher emphasis on structured data, review sentiment, and visual data so that an AI can confidently summarize your hotel for a user.

-2. Can AI “read” my hotel’s PDF menus or spa brochures?
-While AI is getting better at reading PDFs, it is much more effective to have that information in “live text” on your website.
-Converting your amenities list from an image or a PDF into a searchable, structured list on a dedicated webpage significantly increases your visibility in AI-generated search results.
+While AI is improving its ability to read PDFs, it performs far better with live text on your website.
+Converting your amenities list from an image or PDF into a structured, searchable webpage significantly increases your visibility in AI-generated search results.

 Director of Business Development, The FS Agency

-With 10+ years in marketing and SEO, Eric helps home service brands grow through visibility and performance-driven strategies.
+With 10+ years in marketing and SEO, Eric helps local service brands grow through visibility and performance-driven strategies.